UAE Banking Fees Compared: ENBD vs Mashreq vs RAKBank (2026)

 All three banks charge AED 25/month for personal accounts that fall below the minimum balance.
 That sounds modest, but it compounds.

-If your account sits below AED 3,000 for 12 months, that’s AED 300/year in penalties — for doing nothing wrong other than having a low balance.
+If your account sits below AED 3,000 for 12 months, that’s AED 300/year in penalties for doing nothing wrong other than having a low balance.

 For business accounts, the below-minimum penalties are AED 250-500/month.
 An account held below minimum for a year costs AED 3,000-6,000 in penalties.
-This is a real concern for companies with lumpy cash flow or seasonal businesses.
+This is a real concern for companies with uneven cash flow or seasonal businesses.

 The practical answer: keep a buffer above the minimum, or open an account with no minimum balance requirement (Mashreq Neo for personal, or explore Wio Bank for business).
 Our Wio Bank review covers how it compares.